deanstein/CinderellaCityProject/README.md

 			 	- **ManageSunSettings** (ScriptComponent)
 				 	- Responsible for collecting Sun settings for FPSController scenes, and applying them to PauseMenu for accurate inactive screenshots
 		- **60s70sFPSController** (GameObject)
-			- Unity Standard Asset, Responsible for the player's movement in space, modified slightly from default
+			- Responsible for the player's movement in space, derived from the Unity standard asset, but modified
 			- Requires Specific Name: '(EraName)FPSController'
+			- Requires Tags: Player
 			- Requires Scripts:
 				- **ManageFPSControllers** (Script Component)
 					- Responsible for keeping track of the current FPSController